Maddy Earl

-Madison Ava Earl (born 3 November 2006) is an English footballer who plays as a midfielder for Women's Super League 2 club Ipswich Town on loan from Women's Super League club Arsenal and the England Under-19 national team.
+Madison Ava Earl (born 3 November 2006) is an English footballer who plays as a midfielder for Women's Super League club Arsenal.
+Earl has previously played on loan in the WSL 2 and Scottish Women's Premier League (SWPL) and has represented England at international youth level.

 Early life

 Earl grew up in Colchester, beginning her football career at the age of 5, playing for Eight Ash Green.

 Earl joined the Arsenal Academy at the age of 8 in 2015, joining the Under-11s team, and rapidly rising through the ranks up to the Under-21 side.

 Club career

 Arsenal

-On 24 May 2024, Earl made her senior, non-competitive, debut for Arsenal in their 1 - 0 win against A-League All-Stars Women as part of Arsenal's 2024 post-season tour.
-She then went on to feature in Arsenal's 1 - 2 win against Washington Spirit, coming on as a sub for captain Kim Little in the 78th minute.
+On 24 May 2024, Earl made her senior, non-competitive, debut for Arsenal in their 1–0 win against A-League All-Stars as part of Arsenal's 2024 post-season tour.
+She then went on to feature in Arsenal's 1 – 2 win against Washington Spirit, coming on as a sub for captain Kim Little in the 78th minute.

 The attacking midfielder was instrumental in Arsenal Women's Under-21's Blue Stars FIFA Youth Cup tournament win in May 2024, picking up the Golden Ball award as the team picked up their silverware.

 On 9 January 2025, Earl signed her first professional contract at Arsenal aged 18, upon her return from loan club Bristol City.